The Romsey School

 “Having the Base at Romsey School is great because I get supported in lessons, finish homework at school, have somewhere to be at lunch and break and am able to play football after school.”

 The Resource has a suite of rooms known as The Base.
-The Base is used to support learning, as well as being somewhere pupils can return to if they are feeling anxious or stressed and a safe haven at lunch and break times.
+The Base is used to support learning and life skills, as well as being somewhere pupils can return to if they are feeling anxious or stressed.
+The Base is also open at lunch and break times.

 The kitchen area is used for cooking and life skills lessons.
 We also have two small separate rooms which are used as a quiet rooms and for 1:1 work.
 There are toilets and a shower room/changing room next to the main room.